DevelopersCommunity/libreswan-gcp/README.md

 There are a few free Dynamic DNS service providers available, such as [No-IP.com](https://www.noip.com/remote-access).
 If you own a domain name, it is possible that your registrar provides this service (for example, [Google Domains](https://support.google.com/domains/answer/6147083).)

 The installation script configures the [DDclient](https://ddclient.net/) package to update the dynamic DNS entry using the [dyndns2 protocol](https://ddclient.net/protocols.html#dyndns2).
-If you select a provider that doesn't support this protocol, you will need to adapt the script.
+If you select a provider that doesn't support this protocol, you will need to adapt the startup script (`install.sh`).

 ## VM creation

-Run the `New-VpnServer.ps1` PowerShell script to create a VM and configure it as a VPN server.
-This script requires the following parameters:
+The VM will be created and configured by [Terraform](https://www.terraform.io/).
+The `main.tf` configuration file requires the following parameters:

-- `InstanceName`: GCP VM instance name
+- `project`: Google Cloud Plataform project ID
-- `Zone`: free VMs are available in the following zones:
+- `zone`: free VMs are available in the following zones:
   - `us-west1-a`
   - `us-west1-b`
   - `us-west1-c`